CS839 Topics in Advanced Robotics · Spring 2026

 Failure mode distribution

-Failure modes shift as the task changes from single-object grasping to multi-object sequencing.
+Failure modes shift as the task changes from single-object grasping to multi-object sequencing to distractor selection.

 Conclusion

 Compositional generalization in this robot imitation learning setting does not emerge automatically from architecture scale or VLA pretraining.
-It appears when the training data contains the right kinds of variation.
-Marked-position demonstrations produce brittle shortcuts; single-task demonstrations do not reliably compose; small cross-task mixtures can close much of the gap.
-The completed distractor atlas adds one more constraint: color and object-selection robustness must be trained and evaluated explicitly, because it does not reduce to clean pick-and-place success.
+It appears when the training data contains the right kinds of variation: marked-position demonstrations produce brittle shortcuts, single-task demonstrations do not reliably compose, and small cross-task mixtures can close much of the gap.

 Lessons Learned